 The first property is again telling us we do not need to change the RAG.
-The second shows that the cp-values of all threads other than th are unchanged.
-The reason is that th is running; therefore it is not in the dependants relation of any other thread.
-This in turn means that the change of its priority cannot affect other threads.
+The second shows that the cprec-values of all threads other than th are unchanged.
+The reason for this is more subtle: Since th must be running, that is does not wait for any resource to be released, it cannot be in any subtree of any other thread.
+So all current precedences of other threads are unchanged.

-V th cs: We assume that s' and $s \stackrel{def}{=} V th cs$::s' are both valid.
+V th cs: We assume that s and e::s with e being V th cs are both valid.
 We have to consider two subcases: one where there is a thread to "take over" the released resource cs, and one where there is not.
 Let us consider them in turn.
 Suppose in state s, the thread th' takes over resource cs from thread th.
-We can prove
+We can prove which shows how the RAG needs to be changed.
+The next lemmas suggest how the current precedences need to be recalculated.
+For threads that are not th and th' nothing needs to be changed, since we can show